SarahMHaigh/FlickerAndReading/README.md

 By Caitlin A Laycox, Lauren Thompson, Arnold J Wilkins & Sarah M Haigh

-The materials and Arduino code used in this study are listed here.
+The data, materials, and Arduino code used in this study are listed here.

 The Rate of Reading tests used are included in the HighLowRoR.pdf.
 The first three versions are the high autocorrelation tests (0.4323248, 0.43479156, and 0.43224097 respectively) and the last three versions are the low autocorrelation tests (0.19215968, 0.19309188, and 0.18961608 respectively).
 The order of presetnations was counterbalanced.